gmc-code/PC-Python/docs/turtle/turtle_houses_docs.rst

 | The code snippet below shows the doc string for the square function.

 | The first line describes the use of the function.
-| The arguments are decribed under the heading: Args.
+| The arguments are described under the heading: Args.
 | Consider the string: ``length (int, optional): side length.
 Defaults to 50.``
 | The name of the argument is followed by its type in brackets along with "optional" if a default value has been given.
 A short description of the argument follows.
 Any default values are stated.